-Seattle’s Ken Jennings and Mayim Bialik to host ‘Jeopardy’ through remainder of 2021
+Seattle’s Ken Jennings and Mayim Bialik to host ‘Jeopardy!’ through remainder of 2021

 Jennings is the trivia superstar who owns “Jeopardy!” records for consecutive wins and career earnings.
 He won the the show’s $1 million “Greatest of All Time” tournament in 2020 and is now a consulting producer and the star of ABC’s game show “The Chase.”

-Bialik, a television actor who reached national fame on shows like “Blossom” and “The Big Bang Theory”, was originally named a co-host or sorts with Mike Richards this summer.
+Bialik, a television actor who reached national fame on shows like “Blossom” and “The Big Bang Theory,” was originally named a co-host of sorts with Mike Richards this summer.
 She was slated to host primetime specials and tournaments while Richards handled the main hosting duties.

-‘Jeopardy!’ publicists did not immediately respond to requests for comment from Jennings and Bialik.
+“Jeopardy!” publicists did not immediately respond to requests for comment from Jennings and Bialik.

-The 38th season and first without former host Alex Trebek started Sept.
+The 38th season, and first without late host Alex Trebek, started Sept.
 13 with a week of prerecorded shows featuring Richards.
-Richards, Trebek’s original replacement, was booted from the job — and his duties as executive producer of “Jeopardy” and “Wheel of Fortune” — a week after he was named host in August after reports emerged about his alleged inappropriate behavior while working as executive producer at “The Price is Right,” and insensitive jokes made in the name of comedy on a podcast he hosted.
+Richards, Trebek’s original replacement, was booted from the job — and his duties as executive producer of “Jeopardy!” and “Wheel of Fortune” — a week after he was named host in August after reports emerged about his alleged inappropriate behavior while working as executive producer at “The Price is Right,” and insensitive jokes made on a podcast he hosted.

 This story will be updated.